skx/ephemeris/README.md

 This project is not documented to my usual and preferred standard, no doubt it will improve over time.

 However there are many blog packages out there, so I expect this project will only be of interest to those wishing to switch from `chronicle`.

+## Hacking

+Some brief notes on the theme/output generation are available in [HACKING.md](HACKING.md).

 Steve